MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 **SimpleRootBot\appsettings.json**

-Optionally, add the root bot's app ID and password to the appsettings.json file.
-Also, add the app ID for the echo skill bot to the `BotFrameworkSkills` array.
+Optionally, add the root bot's app ID and password and add the app ID for the echo skill bot to the `BotFrameworkSkills` array.

 [!code-csharp[configuration file](~/../botbuilder-samples/samples/csharp_dotnetcore/80.skills-simple-bot-to-bot/SimpleRootBot/appsettings.json)]